meta-rust/meta-rust/README.md

 by a crate's Cargo.toml including triplet-specific dependencies and then using the crate based on a feature (most often, `#[cfg(unix)]`).
 Until cargo and it's ecosystem get their act together, you'll need to supply patches to the misbehaving packages.
-See `recipies/cargo/cargo_*.bb` for and example of how to do this.
+See `recipies/cargo/cargo_*.bb` for an example of how to do this.

 ## TODO